Baltics and Beyond

 Today we continue to explore the city.
 More than a mile of the original city wall remains, showcasing medieval fortifications and 26 defensive towers.
 We visit the Patkul lookout point where the fairy-tale views entrance the visitor.
 From here we explore the labyrinth of lanes that make up the heart of the old city.

-Heading south to Latvia, we stop en-route at the beautiful Gauja National Park and visit the magnificent medieval Turaida Castle.
+Today we depart Tallinn and head south to Latvia.
+En-route we stop at the beautiful Gauja National Park and visit the magnificent medieval Turaida Castle.
 Here we experience the scent of the middle ages where legends, castles, sandstone grottos and heroic figures span some eight hundred years.
 We then skirt the Riga Bay before reaching the Latvian capital.

 Radisson Ridenze Hotel